 Touring Reichstag is completely free, but you have to wait in line to book the time and day you want to visit.
 Online you can only book a tour for the German Parliament.
 In order to visit the glass dome, you have to go outside Reichstag and book tickets in the designated booth.
 You might wait for 1,5 hours in line, but you will be rewarded with the view.

 Even though you have to pay to enter the Palace, the gardens around are free.
 You have access to every part of the outside area and is truly worth it.

-It took me about 4 hours to only see half of Tiergarten.
+It can take you up to 4 hours to explore Tiergarten.
 Yes, it is huge.
 Yes, it is beautiful!
 Yes, it is nature at its best!!
-While exploring the area, you will come across palaces, lakes, gardens and sights.
+While exploring the area, you will come across palaces, lakes, gardens, and sights.
 In the middle of it all is the Column of Victory.

-This memorial for the Jewish victims of the Holocaust, and is made in a specific way so that it gives the feeling of a heavy, uncomfortable and confusing environment.
+This memorial for the Jewish victims of the Holocaust is made in a specific way so that it gives the feeling of a heavy, uncomfortable and confusing environment.
 Totally free to visit, but be respectful.
 No music or loud noises are permitted.
 Also, do not take selfies or other inappropriate pictures.

 During spring and summer, every Sunday from 14:00, you can let loose and sing your heart out.
 The park is always full of hundreds of people singing or simply having fun.
 Definitely a MUST!!